 Visitors can also encounter this error page if your website’s code has bugs.
 So, a good measure is to browse through the code and pinpoint any bugs or glitches.
-You can also copy the site’s code in a development machine.
+You can also copy the site’s code onto a development machine.
 It will execute a comprehensive debug process that will simulate the problem in which the Timeout Error happened so you can determine the precise point when the problem occurred.

 If you find that none of the fixes yield results, you can contact the website administrator.
 It might be that they are already fixing the root issue of the Gateway Timeout 504.
 They might be aware of it, but you can also contact them directly.
-Many major websites have social networking account.
+Many major websites have social networking accounts.
 They also have email addresses and contact numbers.
 Use these mediums to contact them.

 Such issues may take place even after trying out all the resolutions.
 The Error 504 doesn’t go away.
 At this moment, stop making any attempt to resolve it.
 Instead, just wait a few hours and try visiting the website again.
 This error does not indicate any problem with your system.
 Therefore, there are certain resolutions you should implement.
 You can check the website after some time.
 There’s a possibility that the error would have been resolved.

 Contacting your hosting provider may provide you with the solution.
 But if you’ve tried the steps above and still see the 504 Gateway Timeout error, they may resolve the issue and provide invaluable insight.